awesomecosmos/awesomecosmos/README.md

 ## About Me

+- Incoming PhD in Computer Science at UConn!
 - :woman_technologist: Working full-time as a Research Data Scientist
 - :memo: [MS in Data Science](https://github.com/awesomecosmos/MS-Data-Science) (Pace University '23)
 - :woman_student: BSc (Hons) in Astrophysics (University of Canterbury '21)